Faith Hill: 1998–2003: Pop music crossover and career breakthrough

 In 2000, Hill recorded a song for the movie Dr. Seuss' How the Grinch Stole Christmas, entitled "Where Are You Christmas?" (written by James Horner, Will Jennings and Mariah Carey).
 The song also appeared on the pop and country charts.
 Hill's success on the pop charts disturbed some country music insiders, who questioned whether she was trying to dismiss her country roots and move into the pop genre.
 Despite the grumbling, Hill won the CMA Female Vocalist of the Year Award, and in her acceptance speech announced, "I love this business, and I love this industry... and my heart is here."

 In 2001, Hill recorded a song for the Pearl Harbor soundtrack.
 The track, also titled "There You'll Be", which was originally offered to Celine Dion, has since become one of Hill's most critically acclaimed songs.
 Because of the single's international success, a compilation album There You'll Be: The Best of Faith Hill, was released to international markets.
 The album featured dance mixes of "Breathe" and "The Way You Love Me" along with alternate versions of "Piece of My Heart" and "Let Me Let Go".
-"There You'll Be" was nominated for a 2002 Grammy Award for Best Female Pop Vocal Performance and for an Academy Award for Best Original Song in a motion picture.
+"There You'll Be" was nominated for a 2002 Grammy Award for Best Female Pop Vocal Performance.

 In 2002, Hill released her fifth studio album, Cry.
 The album "spotlight[ed] her impressive set of pipes", and also marked the completion of her "transformation into a pop diva", containing few nods to her country roots.
 Though the album debuted at number one on Billboard magazine's pop and country album charts, the album's singles received much less country radio airplay than her previous hits, instead aiming to international and adult contemporary markets.
 The album also won a Grammy Award and over 3.7 million copies have been sold worldwide.

 An album track from the album "Baby You Belong", was used as the theme song for the movie Lilo & Stitch.
 The music video featured clips from the movie as well as performance clips.

 "When the Lights Go Down", the official second single from the album was used to promote an NBC television special which detailed the making of Cry and also featured intimate performances of Hill's hits.